-*NOTE*You should not use Tormented Soil to get last hits as you are only level 2 since it's good to start off with Dark Binding at level 1 in case your team plans to invade (which will be discussed further on) or to escape from an early level 1 gank.
+*NOTE*You should not use Tormented Shadow to get last hits as you are only level 2 since it's good to start off with Dark Binding at level 1 in case your team plans to invade (which will be discussed further on) or to escape from an early level 1 gank.
 You can lose alot of last hits so this skill would not kill those creeps as yet.

 SO WHAT SHOULD YOU FOCUS ON WHEN FARMING?

-The main way you should farm on Morgana is to use Tormented Soil on the Caster minions and use Auto-attacks on the Melee ones.
+The main way you should farm on Morgana is to use Tormented Shadow on the Caster minions and use Auto-attacks on the Melee ones.
 This way you do not spend a load of mana and at the same time, you are not rapidly pushing your lane.
-Later on (maybe around level 6+) you can use 2 casts of Tormented Soil to clear melee and caster minions respectively if you wish.
+Later on (maybe around level 6+) you can use 2 casts of Tormented Shadow to clear melee and caster minions respectively if you wish.
 This will push your lane pretty rapidly.
 When this occurs and your lane is pushing faster than the rate at which your enemy mid is pushing, then this will allow you to start roaming and looking for openings to gank with Morgana.